What is the ideal temperature for a mushroom grow kit?

 Yes, the bag retains the necessary moisture.
 If you remove the block from the bag, it will dry out quicker.

-What happens if the growing medium turns orange or mouldy?
+What happens if the growing medium has orange growth or becomes moldy?

 Where can I find the instructions?